laravel/docs/queries.md

         echo $title;
     }

 You may specify the column that the resulting collection should use as its keys by providing a second argument to the `pluck` method:

     $titles = DB::table('users')->pluck('title', 'name');

     foreach ($titles as $name => $title) {
         echo $title;
     }

+In addition, you can also use the `implode` method to directly concatenate the values, needless to use the same method on the collection.

+    $names = DB::table('users')->implode('name', ', ');

 <a name="chunking-results"></a>
 ### Chunking Results